Posts Tagged ‘music’

 Irving Berlin—I’m Putting all my Eggs in One Basket

-Phil Collins—Against All Odd
+Phil Collins—Against All Odds

 Gene Autry—Back in the Saddle